Here's How Your Trade Levi Strauss & Co. (LEVI) Aggressively Right Now

 LEVI’s Market Performance

-LEVI stocks went down by -4.70% for the week, with a monthly drop of -11.71% and a quarterly performance of -14.40%, while its annual performance rate touched -35.20%.
-The volatility ratio for the week stands at 3.81% while the volatility levels for the past 30 days are set at 4.13% for Levi Strauss & Co..
-The simple moving average for the period of the last 20 days is -2.52% for LEVI stocks with a simple moving average of -22.05% for the last 200 days.
+LEVI stocks went up by 4.34% for the week, with a monthly drop of -6.82% and a quarterly performance of -18.12%, while its annual performance rate touched -37.52%.
+The volatility ratio for the week stands at 4.25% while the volatility levels for the past 30 days are set at 4.20% for Levi Strauss & Co..
+The simple moving average for the period of the last 20 days is -0.23% for LEVI stocks with a simple moving average of -20.89% for the last 200 days.

 Analysts’ Opinion of LEVI